Kandkide/cmake_moduler_project_sample/README.md

 # create header-only headers: use header-only subdirectory
 1. see "sample_header_only" directory and files in it.
 2. copy, rename, and modify it as you like.
 3. Note: There is difference in including conventions.
    For example, assuming default setting,
      #include "sample_header_only/sample_header_only.hpp"
      * preceding "sample_header_only/" part is needed even inside the project.
-4. Installation location is set separately for header-only headers (NOT by CMAKE_INSTALL_PREFIX).
+4. Installation location is set separately for header-only (NOT by CMAKE_INSTALL_PREFIX).
-   Depending on your environment,
-   Set the MY_HEADER_ONLY_INSTALL_PREFIX variable in CMakeLists.txt in header-only directory
+   Set the MY_HEADER_ONLY_INSTALL_PREFIX variable in CMakeLists.txt in header-only directory.

 # command lines
 Must be conducted at the project root directory